lmiratrix/EEE_replication/README.md

 ## Instructions to get simulation results

 Source the `calculate_paper_results.R` file.
-This is the R code from an old markdown script that was then converted to a tex document.
+This is the R code from an old R markdown script that was then converted to the simulation writeup tex document.